 9. Won't the creation of water safety zones in these areas just move boats to other areas and cause problems there?

 The combined water safety zones will cover an area of just over 10km, less than a quarter of the overall length of the Lee Navigation.
 Most of the space in the zones will be available for boats to moor, with over 4.5km for mooring in the Lower Lee section and 1.8km of mooring in the Broxbourne section.
 The water safety zones include existing areas where boats should already not be mooring, including in bridge holes, on sharp bends, and where the waterway is particularly shallow or given over to plants.

 10. If the water safety zones are a trial what is your review process and how can I give feedback on the water safety zone?

 We will be monitoring the water safety zone trials over the first year and seeking feedback from people using the water.
 There will be a feedback form available for you to complete when the trial begins.
 We will also be working with stakeholders to form an advisory Lee Navigation Forum to consider other ideas and measures to improve water safety on the Lee.

 Timescale of implementation

-Initially during September and October we will be speaking and communicating with boaters to help ensure everyone understands the existing rules of the river.
+Between October 2021 and January 2022 we have been speaking and communicating with boaters to help ensure everyone understands the existing rules of the river.
 We hope this will help boaters to abide by the existing rules without the need for further enforcement.
-After this stage has been completed we will enforce via the improper mooring process where the rules are breached.
-Over the next year we will also discuss with stakeholders through the Lee Navigation Forum other suggestions and options to make the river safer including further restrictions.
+From Monday 10 January 2022 we will enforce via the improper mooring process where the rules are breached.
+We will also discuss with stakeholders through the Lee Navigation Forum other suggestions and options to make the river safer including further restrictions.

 Click on the links below for a more detailed map view showing the initail proposals for the Water Safety Zones.